canada-ca/design-system/common-design-patterns/page-feedback.md

         </figcaption>
         <img src="/images/description-en.jpg" class="img-responsive" alt="2a.
 Default view after selecting No. Text version below:" />
         <details>
-          <summary class="wb-toggle" data-toggle="{&quot;print&quot;:&quot;on&quot;}">Image description: Default view after selectiong "No"</summary>
+          <summary class="wb-toggle" data-toggle="{&quot;print&quot;:&quot;on&quot;}">Image description: Default view after selecting "No"</summary>
-          <p class="mrgn-tp-md">After interacting with the “No” button in, a text entry screen will replace the prompt.
+          <p class="mrgn-tp-md">After interacting with the “No” button, a text entry screen will replace the prompt.
 There is a heading for “Please provide more details” followed by instructions to not include personal information: “You will not receive a reply.
 Don’t include personal information (telephone, email, SIN financial, medical, or work details.
 Maximum 300 characters.”
 There is a small text entry box followed by a button for “Submit”.</p>
         </details>
       </figure>
       <figure class="mrgn-tp-md mrgn-bttm-lg">